-Non-Executive Director, Risk and Corporate Governance Committee Member.
+Non-Executive Director, Risk Committee and Corporate Governance Committee Member.

-Wal is a retired General Manager of a multi-national aviation company and is a Non-Executive Director of the Co-operative.
-Wal has been a Non-Executive Director of the Co-operative for sixteen years, including nine years as Chair of the Board.
+Wal is a retired General Manager of a multi-national aviation company.
+Wal has been a Non-Executive Director of the Cooperative for seventeen years, including nine years as Chair of the Board.